 Esau, also called Edom, received his name from the fact that he was born red and hairy (Genesis 25:25).
 He sold his birthright, and the blessings that came with it, to Jacob for a bowl of lentil soup.
 He is the founder of the Edomites that lived in the land of Canaan.

-Jacob was the twin-brother of Esau.
+Jacob was the twin-brother of Esau and grandson of Abraham.
 He stole Esau's blessing from their father by pretending to be him when Issac was old and unable to see very well.
 To escape the wrath of his brother, Jacob flees to a relative named Laban.
 Jacob works 14 years for Laban and marries his daughters Leah and Rachel.
 After wrestling with a man all night (who was actually Jesus is human form) his name is changed to Israel (Genesis 32).
 The children born through Jacob, in their birth order, are Reuben, Simeon, Levi, Judah, Dan, Naphtali, Gad, Asher, Isaachar, Zebulun, Dinah, Joseph and Benjamin.

 Bilhah was a slave girl Laban gave to his daughter Rachel.
 Because Rachel could not have children she gave Bilhah to Jacob.
 Two sons were produced out of this arrangement.